 Make your heavy countertop feel lighter.
 Weber Knapp's bar countertop hinges use our counterbalance lift assists to make your workspace safer and more ergonomic.

-This is the perfect solution for a countertop pass-through that wait staff use dozens of times per shift.
-A lot of designers don't want to give up that space, so we’ve developed a hinge that allows this 76 lb. quartz top to be easily lifted without slamming down afterward.
+This hinge is the perfect solution for a countertop pass-through that wait staff use dozens of times per shift.
+Many designers don't want to give up that space, so we’ve developed a hinge that allows this 76 lb. quartz top to be easily lifted without slamming down afterward.

 Weber Knapp’s patented technology adds a measure of safety to bar lift gates for the hospitality industry.